Dalovec/task-coins/README.md

 docker exec -it cryptowatcher php artisan currency:refresh
 ```

-> Note: This will take a while to run
+> Note: This will take a while to run and even tho it is rate limited it can sometimes fail ???? idk

 ## Endpoints and Ports